sahillihas/chunkator/README.md

 ## 📖 Usage

 Using Chunkator is simple.
-Here's an example:
+Here is an example:

 ```python
 from chunkator import sentence_split